History of Antarctica in Timeline

 In 2015, Norway formally defined Queen Maud Land as including the unclaimed area between it and the South Pole.

-In 2017, there were more than 4,400 scientists undertaking research in Antarctica, a number that fell to just over 1,100 in the winter.
+In 2017, there were more than 4,400 scientists undertaking research in Antarctica.

-In 2020, the ozone depletion event over Antarctica was the longest-lasting on record.
+In 2020, the longest-lasting ozone depletion event occurred over Antarctica.

-As of 2022, 48 stations are registered to participate in the Antarctic Film Festival, which is held annually between bases and features short films of 5 minutes or less.
+As of 2022, 48 stations registered to participate in the Antarctic Film Festival, which is held annually between bases and designed for short films of 5 minutes or less.

 2023: British Antarctic Survey Strategy Report

-In 2023, the British Antarctic Survey (BAS) released a 10-year (2023–2033) strategy report to reduce greenhouse gas emissions and to focus on creating sustainable living on Earth.
-Environmental sustainability is named as one of the top focus areas by the BAS strategy.
+In 2023, the British Antarctic Survey (BAS) released a 10-year strategy report (2023–2033) to reduce greenhouse gas emissions and to focus on creating sustainable living on Earth.

-2033: End date of British Antarctic Survey Strategy
+2033: End year of British Antarctic Survey Strategy Report

-2036: End date of Australian Antarctic Program Action Plan
+2036: End year of Australian Antarctic Program Action Plan

-The Protocol on Environmental Protection to the Antarctic Treaty, which came into effect in 1998, is due to be reviewed in 2048.
+The Protocol on Environmental Protection to the Antarctic Treaty, which restricts the exploitation of Antarctic resources, is due to be reviewed in 2048.